zhudavi2/SP2-HDM/README.txt

 - Have wars and occupation directly and negatively affect LE, MYS, and EYS.
 - Find out some other way to show LE, MYS, and EYS to the player.
 - If your country isn't meeting your domestic consumption of food-related resources, then it should have detrimental effects on your LE.

+Credits:
+- Radu, Fenix, and Mr Monday for suggestions and support.
+- Many more people on the SP2-HDM discussion topic and the SP2 Discussion forum.
+- Jean-René Couture and GolemLabs for releasing the SP2 SDK and supporting the SP2 community.